Home Page

-About
+About Us

-Bang On! are an energetic junk percussion duo who use a giant homemade drum kit to create funky beats and rhythmic treats whilst putting on an outstanding visual display of technique and showmanship.
+Bang On! are an energetic junk percussion duo who use a giant homemade drum kit to create funky beats and rhythmic treats, whilst putting on an outstanding visual display of technique and showmanship.

-In 2008 Bang On! reached the semi-finals of ITV's Britain's Got Talent, impressing Simon Cowell who said they were "Brilliant Percussionists".
-During the build up to the semi-finals Bang On! appeared on ITV's 'This Morning' with Phil and Fern, the appearance was such a success it was featured in This Morning's best bits of 2008.
+During the build up to the semi-finals Bang On! appeared on ITV's 'This Morning' with Phil and Fern.
+The appearance was such a success it was featured in This Morning's best bits of 2008.
+Click here to read more about their BGT experience, or to watch their performance on This Morning.

 Biographies

-KATIE STEPHENSON- Katie is a classically trained drummer/percussionist who started playing the drums aged 11 and took up percussion a couple of years later.
+Katie is a classically trained drummer/percussionist who started playing the drums aged 11 and took up percussion a couple of years later.
 Having played in brass bands, concert bands, orchestras, rock bands and jazz bands she is an experienced performer and a keen composer who has written music for percussion groups, bands and orchestras.

 Katie studied music at Brunel University where she received the Griffin prize for music.
 On leaving university she went travelling taking a drum with her.
 To support her travels she went busking in many cities across Australia and New Zealand and gigged in Byron Bay and Brisbane.